Summer Gardening Tips

 A planting calendar can help you know week to week what plants will do well in your garden in your area.
 By mid-June major summer crops should be in.
-In the Midwest there is a gap of two to four weeks and then fall crops are seeded in flats.
+In the Midwest, there is a gap of two to four weeks before fall crops are seeded in flats.
 If you are still looking to plant something in the last part of June, summer squashes and bush beans are a great choice.

 Treat Your Transplants Well

-When transplanting seedlings now, expect to baby them more than at other times.
+When transplanting seedlings now, expect to baby them early on.
 Be sure to water them regularly.
 Watering in the summer should be done in the early morning or near sunset and close to the soil so that you don’t stress the leaves of the plants.
 You may need to prune plants back if they show signs of stress such as yellowing leaves or wilting.

 Choose Plants for Heat and Drought

 Some of the best plants for heat and drought are annual fruits and veggies.
 Tomatoes, Mediterranean cooking herbs, squash, eggplant, peppers, and beans are all tolerant of intense summers.
 Summer squash is shorter-lived than winter squash.
 Malabar spinach, in particular, loves the heat.
 Ground cherries, a relative of tomatillo, are splendid in a summer garden and a delightful treat.